Bachelor of Aviation - CL09

 Airline and Airport Operations majorYou will study the core theoretical foundations of aviation operational management including aviation marketing, finance analysis, air freight transportation, resource management and planning and operation.
 You will also develop an understanding of the relationship between human physiology/psychology and the aviation environment by focusing on the function and limitations of the human body.
 You will be introduced to the application of safety processes and how they are applied within the aviation industry and the laws that are relevant to airline and airport operations.

-State of the art facilitiesIf you choose to study on campus in Cairns, you will have the opportunity to study at the CQUniversity Cairns Aviation Centre, co-located at the Cairns International Airport.
+State-of-the-art facilitiesWhen you study on campus in Cairns, you will have the opportunity to study at the CQUniversity Cairns Aviation Centre, co-located at the Cairns International Airport.
 The facility imbeds CQUniversity students within the dynamic aviation industry in North Queensland.
-If you choose to study our Flight Operations major, you will have access to a twin jet airliner flight simulator located at the Cairns Aviation Centre, or if you choose to study our Airline and Airport Management major you will benefit from a contextual learning environment.
+By studying our Airline and Airport Management major you will benefit from a contextual learning environment.

 Industry partnershipsAs an aviation student, you will benefit from CQUniversity’s industry partnerships that broaden not only your career opportunities but your connections and networks.